Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: Using Information to Breach the Anarchy / Stability Frontier

 The term $V_i(a)$ captures the highest valued resource in agent $i$'s choice set $\aee_i$ that is not covered by any agent.
 If the set $\mathcal{A}_i\setminus a_{-i}$ is empty, we set $V_i(a)=0$.
 Similarly, the term $x_i(a)$ captures the highest-valued resource in the enlarged set $Q_i(a)$ not currently covered by any other agent.
 If the set $Q_i(a)\setminus a$ is empty, we set $x_i(a)=0$.

-We are now ready to specify the information based game.
-As before, we have a set of agents $N$ and each agent has an action set $\aee_i \subseteq \ree$.
-Here, we consider a state-based distribution rule that toggles between the two extreme optimal distribution rules: Gairing's rule and the marginal contribution rule.
+We are now ready to specify the information based covering game with a set of agents $N$, where each agent has an action set $\aee_i \subseteq \ree$.
+Here, we consider a state-based distribution rule that toggles between the two extreme optimal distribution rules $\fgair$ and $\fmc$.
 More formally, the distribution rule for agent $i$ is now of the form

-and the corresponding utilities are given by $ U_i(a_i=r,a_{-i})=v_r\cdot f^k_i(a)$, as we allow the system-level information $x_i(a)$ and $V_i(a)$ to prescribe which distribution rule each agent applies.
-We denote with $\fsb^k=\{f_i^k\}_{i\in N}$ the collection of distribution rules in \eqref{eq:statebasedf} and informally refer to it as to the state-based distribution rule.\footnote{We express the distribution rule as $f_i^k(a)$ instead of merely $f_i^k(x_i(a),V_i(a))$ for brevity.}
+and the corresponding utilities are given by as we allow the system-level information $x_i(a)$ and $V_i(a)$ to prescribe which distribution rule each agent applies.
+We denote with $\fsb=\{f_i^{\rm sb}\}_{i\in N}$ the collection of distribution rules in \eqref{eq:statebasedf} and informally refer to it as the state-based distribution rule.
+Throughout, we express the distribution rule as merely $f_i^{\rm sb}(a)$ instead of $f_i^{\rm sb}(x_i(a),V_i(a))$ for brevity.

-The next theorem demonstrates how $\fsb^k$ attains performance guarantees beyond the price of stability / price of anarchy frontier established in Theorem~\ref{thm:tradeoff}.
+The next theorem demonstrates how $\fsb$ attains performance guarantees beyond the price of stability / price of anarchy frontier established in Theorem~\ref{thm:tradeoff}.